noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 The rose garden we arrived at was a magnificent sight.
 The scent of roses wafting through the air is amazing, but the view of colorful roses filling my field of vision is nothing short of breathtaking.
-There really are so many different colors of roses huh...I could even see an emerald green rose over there.
+There really are so many different colors of roses huh...
+I could even see an emerald green rose over there.

 [...It’s amazing.
 So there were many variations of roses huh.]

 [It’s raaaaaare to see such a wide variety of roses in one plaaaaaace.
-There are also some rarely seen varieties of roses in blooooooooom...it’s a wonderful siiiiiiiight.]
+There are also some rarely seen varieties of roses in blooooooooom... it’s a wonderful siiiiiiiight.]

 [If you were happy, it was worth inviting you here then.]